 17. L2 Forwarding Eventdev Sample Application

-The L2 Forwarding eventdev sample application is a simple example of packet processing using the Data Plane Development Kit (DPDK) to demonstrate usage of poll and event mode packet I/O mechanism.
+The L2 Forwarding eventdev sample application is an example of packet processing using the Data Plane Development Kit (DPDK) to demonstrate the usage of the poll and event mode packet I/O mechanism.

 17.1.
 Overview

-The L2 Forwarding eventdev sample application, performs L2 forwarding for each packet that is received on an RX_PORT.
-The destination port is the adjacent port from the enabled portmask, that is, if the first four ports are enabled (portmask=0x0f), ports 1 and 2 forward into each other, and ports 3 and 4 forward into each other.
-Also, if MAC addresses updating is enabled, the MAC addresses are affected as follows:
+The L2 forwarding eventdev sample application performs L2 forwarding for each packet that is received on an Rx port.
+The destination port is the adjacent port from the enabled portmask.
+If the first four ports are enabled (portmask=0x0f), ports 1 and 2 forward into each other, and ports 3 and 4 forward into each other.
+Also, if MAC address updating is enabled, the MAC addresses are affected as follows:

-Application receives packets from RX_PORT using below mentioned methods:
+Application receives packets from Rx port using these methods:

 This application can be used to benchmark performance using a traffic-generator, as shown in the Fig. 17.1.